IamBugs/obsidian-css-snippets/README.md

 ## Credits

-1. calloutScrollable.css is based on Obsidian-Callouts by breezy-codes, available at https://github.com/breezy-codes/Obsidian-Callouts under GPLv3
+1. calloutScrollable.css is based on Scrollable Callouts found in Obsidian-Callouts by breezy-codes, available at https://github.com/breezy-codes/Obsidian-Callouts under GPLv3
    - the .css file explains the changes I made

 ---